-- A. Total page views of the local authority's websites in 2019. - B. Total number of followers at end 2019 of the LA's social media accounts (if any).
+- A. The per capita total page views of the local authority's websites in 2021; - B. The per capita total number of followers at end 2021 of the local authority's social media accounts (if any).

 In order to compile this information, local authorities should submit the following data to the LGMA: